History of Chatham Lighthouse

 Station Chatham is notable for the daring rescue of February 18, 1952, when the tanker Pendelton broke in two during a violent snow storm.
 The crew of CG36500, led by Bernard Webber, braved near impossible conditions to rescue 32 crew members from the stern section.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-The Mayflower Story (within shouting distance of this marker); The Rescue of the Pendleton (within shouting distance of this marker); The Battle of Chatham Harbor (about 300 feet away, measured in a direct line); In Memory of the Pioneers of Chatham (approx. 0.8 miles away); Samuel De Champlain (approx. 0.9 miles away); Chatham Radio/WCC (approx. 2.8 miles away); French–Atlantic Cable Company (approx. 8.3 miles away); Jonathan Young Mill (approx. 8.6 miles away).
+At least 8 other markers are within walking distance of this marker.
+The Mayflower Story (within shouting distance of this marker); U.S. Coast Guard Steel 44-Foot Motor Life Boat CG44301 (within shouting distance of this marker); Original Prop (within shouting distance of this marker); The Rescue of the Pendleton (within shouting distance of this marker); Captain Mayo / Surfman Ellis (within shouting distance of this marker); The Battle of Chatham Harbor (about 300 feet away, measured in a direct line); Chatham Packet Wharf (approx. 0.2 miles away); The Godfrey Windmill (approx. 0.6 miles away).
 Touch for a list and map of all markers in Chatham.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 18, 2013, by Sandra Hughes of Killen, Usa.
-This page has been viewed 445 times since then and 29 times this year.
-Photos: 1, 2, 3. submitted on February 18, 2013, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 20, 2020.
+It was originally submitted on February 18, 2013.
+This page has been viewed 528 times since then.
+Last updated on August 17, 2020, by Ray Gurganus of Washington, District of Columbia.
+Photos: 1, 2, 3. submitted on February 18, 2013, by Sandra Hughes Tidwell of Killen, Alabama, USA. • J. Makali Bruton was the editor who published this page.